ehalliwe/24-hr-guitarmageddon/README.md

 2239 - the volume knob works but is a bit sensitive, the noise gate works.\
 2245 - i don't think the gain knob works but i'm not sure how to fix that. bigger sim range maybe?\
 2320 - sleep time.\
+1037 - devpost almost complete, last minute changes done.
+Might try adding in some extra simulation results if I can do some multi-parameter sweeps.\